 The Federal Emergency Management Agency (FEMA) was established in 1979 through an executive order that merged several disaster response agencies and functions.
 FEMA took on the functions of the Federal Insurance Administration, the National Fire Prevention and Control Administration, the National Weather Service Community Preparedness Program, the Federal Preparedness Agency of the General Services Administration, the Federal Disaster Assistance Administration activities from the Department of Housing and Urban Development, and Defense Civil Preparedness Agency.
 In 2003, FEMA became part of the newly-created Department of Homeland Security.

-Government Documents holds a partial collection of FEMA publications, including the following series:
+Government Documents holds a partial collection of FEMA publications.
+Print items are fully cataloged and searchable in OneSearch.
+Holdings include the following series:

 Flood insurance studies (FEM 1.209/ or HS 5.116/)